What is Resource Capacity Planning?

 This alignment ensures that the commitments made during the sales process are achievable, preventing overcommitment and subsequent resource shortages.

-The challenges of resource capacity planning are not solved simply by acquiring new software.
-Some of the same problems may arise.
+The challenges that come with resource capacity planning aren’t solved by simply acquiring a new piece of software.
+Some of the issues you may discover include:

 Lack of visibility and communication capabilities